Assigning Pods to Nodes

 labelSelector should match against (this goes at the same level of the definition as

-If omitted, it defaults to the namespace of the pod where the affinity/anti-affinity definition appears. matchExpressions associated with requiredDuringSchedulingIgnoredDuringExecution affinity and anti-affinity must be satisfied for the pod to be scheduled onto a node.
+If omitted or empty, it defaults to the namespace of the pod where the affinity/anti-affinity definition appears.

+matchExpressions associated with requiredDuringSchedulingIgnoredDuringExecution affinity and anti-affinity must be satisfied for the pod to be scheduled onto a node.